 As you can see, there is a lot of information available to you to begin and learn PLC programming without spending a dime!
 Remember that PLCs are similar to computers (Moore’s Law).
 They increase in size and ability.
-Systems are expanding and changing everyday.
+Systems are expanding and changing every day.
 Happy programming.

 Do you know of additional tips or methods to share?